top of page

 -

-4. Who is overseeing this project?International Estonian Centre Inc. (IECI) is led by a volunteer board but a project of this magnitude would not be possible with only volunteers.
-Project managers were hired at the outset to oversee the due diligence phase of the project and subject matter professionals continue to manage the project.
+4. Who owns KESKUS?KESKUS is being built by International Estonian Centre Inc. (IECI) in trust, and is led by a volunteer board - but a project of this magnitude would not be possible with only volunteers.
+Project managers were hired at the outset to oversee the due diligence phase of the project and now subject matter professionals continue to manage the project (see next FAQ).
 Estonian Arts Centre (EAC)'s charitable objects are to promote the arts and it intends to continue its charitable programming in KESKUS once the centre is completed.
+EAC is the beneficiary under the trust and thus the beneficial owner.
 This charity is led by a volunteer board.
-The project management overview is in the next FAQ.
-Estonian House in Toronto Ltd. is the sole voting member of EAC and the sole shareholder of IECI.
+Estonian House in Toronto Ltd. (EHTL) is a not-for-profit corporation that is the sole voting member of EAC and the sole shareholder of IECI, and is owned by over 2400 shareholders who hold more than 7000 shares.
+EHTL directors appoint the directors of IECI and EAC.

 -

 5. Who are the project managers?David Kalm (current Project Manager) – David is an independent real estate developer with 27 years of progressive work experience in development, construction and infrastructure.
 For the past 15 years, he has focused on top end project management from a financial, planning and construction perspective.
 Positions have included President, Chief Development Officer and Vice President Construction.
 His skills include project conception, real estate development, project management and construction risk management.
 He has also worked in the mechanical consulting and technical sales sectors of the industry.
 Through his involvement in scores of residential, commercial and institutional projects, he has senior level experience in all types of building development.
 David has an MBA, and a Professional Mechanical Engineering designation.
 Rob Deutschmann (past Project Manager) – Rob is an executive leader with 25 years of investment, development and asset management experience gained in private asset markets including real estate and infrastructure with international responsibility.
 Positions have included Interim CEO, Managing Director, Vice President and Chief Risk Officer with 14 years’ experience at OMERS and related companies including Oxford Properties and Borealis Infrastructure.
 His skills include large project and investment pursuit, acquisitions, dispositions, real estate and infrastructure development, project management and risk management.
 Rob has an MBA, a Professional Civil Engineering designation and a Chartered Director designation.
 David and Rob were hired in July 2017.
-Rob continues to assist with key initiatives.
-Ellen Valter, LL.B., advises on governance matters and is a project lead for KESKUS.
+Ellen Valter, LL.B., advises on legal and governance matters and is the volunteer project lead for KESKUS.

 -